 The option of an LTE version will be welcome for some people, but beyond that, the Watch Active 2 offers mostly iterative improvements like the enhanced sensors, bigger batteries and screens, and refined designs.
-We’re delighted to see more app integrations, including YouTube and Twitter browsing direct from the watch, and also Google Translate if you have an internet connection, but presumably, these will come to the Watch Active too via a software update.
+We’re delighted to see more app integrations, including YouTube and Twitter browsing direct from the watch, and also Google Translate if you have an internet connection.
 While Samsung has stuck with a dual-core Exynos 9110 processor and 4GB of storage space, the Wi-Fi version of the Watch Active 2 has 768MB of RAM and the LTE variant has 1.5GB of RAM.

 Price and availability

-The Samsung Galaxy Watch Active is great value at $200, and it’s widely available, plus it can often be found as low as $169 in sales too.
-The Samsung Galaxy Watch Active 2 started at $280 for the 40mm model and $300 for the 44mm model, but deals often bring these prices down to as little as $179 upwards.
+The Samsung Galaxy Watch Active is great value at $200, and it’s widely available, plus it can often be found as low as $169 (or lower) in sales.
+The Samsung Galaxy Watch Active 2 started at $280 for the 40mm model and $300 for the 44mm model, although Samsung is now listing the 40mm model at $250.
+Similarly, deals online often bring these prices down to as little as $179 upwards.
 The LTE versions will cost you more.

 Unsurprisingly, the Samsung Galaxy Watch Active 2 is better than the original.
 It actually has more in common with the superior Samsung Galaxy Watch than it does with the original Watch Active.
 A bigger display, a refined design, more options, greater fitness and health tracking accuracy, and LTE connectivity are all desirable, but they inevitably come at a price.
 If you already have a Watch Active, then there really isn’t enough here to persuade you to upgrade, but if you’re in the market now and you have the budget, then the Galaxy Watch Active 2 is the one to pick.